ghi-electronics/BrainPad-Docs/go-beyond/projects/intro.md

 # Projects
 ---

 This is a collection of C# projects ranging from easy to advanced.
-If you want to use Visual Basic, then refer to the [C# to VB](../vb/csharp-to-vb.md) page.
+If you want to use Visual Basic, please refer to the [C# to Visual Basic](../vb/csharp-to-vb.md) page.

 > [!Tip]
 > Also see the simpler [MakeCode Projects](../../start-making/projects.md)